palinor/tensoris/README.md

 ## Contact

-Built and maintained by [Aion Feehan]
+Built and maintained by Palinor.
 Feel free to reach out via GitHub or contribute via pull requests.